flatironinstitute/finufft/docs/refs.rst

 The appendix of the last of the above contains the first known published proof of the Kaiser--Bessel Fourier transform pair.
+This next paper proves an error estimate for a related sinh-type kernel:

+[PT] Uniform error estimates for the NFFT.
+D. Potts and M. Tasche.
+(2020). `arxiv <https://arxiv.org/abs/1912.09746>`_

 FINUFFT builds upon the CMCL NUFFT, and the Fortran wrappers are very similar to its interfaces.
 For that, the following are references: